-Grade Placement: 11-12 HIST 1302 GPA Level: 4 Credit: 0.5 TEA code: 03340100
+Grade Placement: 11-12 HIST 1302

-Prerequisite: World History, HIST 1301, and pass the Reading and Writing TSI exam A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction era to the present.
+Prerequisite: World History, HIST 1301, and pass the Reading and Writing TSI exam

+A survey of the social, political, economic, cultural, and intellectual -history of the United States from the Civil War/Reconstruction era to the present.
 United States History II examines industrialization, immigration, world wars, the Great Depression, Cold War and post-Cold War eras.
 Themes that may be addressed in United States History II include: American culture, religion, civil and human rights, technological change, economic change, immigration and migration, urbanization and suburbanization, the expansion of the federal government, and the study of U.S. foreign policy.
 This course satisfies one semester of US History credit.